 Cervical spinal stenosis is a narrowing of the spinal canal in its cervical part.
 This narrowing of the spinal canal, regardless of its cause, puts pressure in the spinal cords and nerves that originate from the spinal cord.
-Spinal stenosis in general is more common in the cervical and lumbar part of the spine.
+Spinal stenosis, in general, is more common in the cervical and lumbar parts of the spine.

 What causes cervical spinal stenosis?

-- Spinal injuries – like car accidents, or any other major trauma can lead to injuries of the spine, especially its cervical part.
+- Spinal injuries – like car accidents, sports injuries or any other major trauma can lead to injuries of the spine, especially its cervical part.

 - Overgrowth of the bone – bone spurs can grow due to osteoarthritis of the cervical spine.
 Paget’s disease is another medical condition, affecting adults, which is characterized by overgrowth of the bones, including also the spine.

 - Tumors – abnormal tissue can grow inside the spinal cord, narrowing this way the spinal canal.

 Signs and symptoms of cervical spinal stenosis

 While spinal stenosis can cause no signs and symptoms at all, others may experience severe signs and symptoms, affecting their daily life.
 The signs and symptoms of cervical spinal stenosis usually start gradually and intend to get worse over time.
 As mentioned, the signs and symptoms vary from one person to another, depending on its cause and the location of the stenosis.
 Characteristic signs and symptoms of cervical spinal stenosis include:

 - Shoulder pain

 - Problems with walking